junh1024/adt-fork/FAQ.md

 ---

-**Q) I'm using the AmbiX plugins, how do I create a dual band decoder (rV/rE) and set the cross over frequency?**
+**Q4) I'm using the AmbiX plugins, how do I create a dual band decoder (rV/rE) and set the cross over frequency?**

-A) The Ambix plugins do not support dual-band decoding (or NFC), just a single decoder matrix.
+A4) The Ambix plugins do not support dual-band decoding (or NFC), just a single decoder matrix.
 The IEM folks do everything single band and without NFC.
 All the config files I generate for the AmbiX plugins are $$rE_max$$.